alex1632/citetex/README.md

 ## Installation
-So far, this plugin has only been tested on the following Linux distributions:
+So far, this plugin has only been tested on the following operating systems:

  - Arch Linux